-Interested?
-If you’ve been holding off on crossing over to the most quickly-growing DAW on the planet, there’s never been a better time than now!
-If you own a DAW from the qualifying list below, you’re entitled to the discount.
-All you need to do is provide a copy of the UPC code or original purchase receipt for the “other DAW” in an email to email@example.com.
+If you own a DAW from the qualifying list below, you’re entitled to the 25% off discount.
+All you need to do is provide a copy of the UPC code or original purchase receipt for the other DAW in an email to email@example.com.

-Upon approval, you will be issued a coupon code, which you can then use to purchase Studio One Professional for the limited-time Crossgrade price of $249 USD—down $50 from the typical $299 price.
+Upon approval, you will be issued a coupon code, which you can then use to purchase Studio One for the limited-time discounted price.
 Kindly allow up to 24 hours for the coupon code to be issued Monday through Friday.
 If requested on a weekend, the request will be handled the following Monday.

 Qualifying DAWs include: